londonreds/projects/README.md

 - Done - Issues that have met all acceptance crieteria

 ## Labels
-Label indicate what skillset is necessary, skillsets are in the following categories:
+3 labels indicate what skillset is necessary, skillsets are in the following categories:
-- Front-end dev
+- Front End dev
-- Back-end dev
+- Back End dev
-- UI/UX
-- Design
+- Graphic Design
+Other labels indicate type of need
-- Sponsor - someone with user experience guiding and communicating the needs of the project
+- Help Wanted - project is stuck and needs extra help
+- Quick Jobs - only here for short time?
+Pick up a quick job!
+Other labels indicate tools used
+- ActionKit - project involves working in ActionKit